 Got to watch those guys like a hawk!

-If you think this “Son of Scam” is corrupt, wait till 2006.
+If you think this “Son of Scam” is corrupt, just wait.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!